Coloring triangle-free rectangle overlap graphs with $O(\log\log n)$ colors: Coloring triangle-free overlap game graphs

-By Lemma \ref{lem:primary} \ref{lem:leading_tree}, the set $F$ induces a directed tree $T$ in $G$ with the root $v$ and edges directed towards $v$.
-By the minimality of $F$, each vertex $w$ of $T$ has exactly $f(w)-1$ children (which are closer in $M$ to the root of $M$).
-It follows that $T$ has exactly $2^{k-1}$ vertices and $2^{k-2}$ internal vertices.

-Let $w$ be an internal vertex of $T$, and let $u\in F$ be the vertex that precedes $w$ in the order $\precede$ on $F$.
-We claim that $u$ is a child of $w$ in $T$.
+\begin{proof} Let $f(u)$ denote the color chosen by First-fit for each vertex $u\in C_i$.
+Since $G[C_i]$ is a forest, we can find, as in the proof of Proposition \ref{prop:first-fit}, a minimal subtree $T$ of $G[C_i]$ that satisfies the following conditions (see Figure \ref{fig:forcing-tree}): \begin{itemize} \item $T$ contains the vertex $r$, \item for any $v\in V(T)$, there are $u_1,\ldots,u_{f(v)-1}\in V(T)$ such that $u_j\edgeto v$ and $f(u_j)=j$ for $1\leq j\leq f(v)-1$. \end{itemize} Clearly, the entire $T$ lies on the path $M_r$.
+Moreover, as in the proof of Proposition \ref{prop:first-fit}, $T$ contains exactly $2^{k-1}$ vertices, $2^{k-2}$ of which have color $1$ and $2^{k-2}$ have color greater than~$1$.
+Let $v$ be a vertex of $T$ with color greater than $1$, and let $u\in V(T)$ be the vertex directly preceding $v$ in the order $\prec$ on $V(T)$.
+We claim that $u$ is a child of $v$ in $T$.
 Suppose it is not.
-Since $u$ precedes $w$ in the order $\precede$ and therefore is not the root of $T$, it has a parent $p$ in $T$.
-Since $w$ is an internal vertex of $T$, it has a child $c$ in $T$.
-We know that $w\precede p$ and $c\precede u$, as $u$ and $w$ are consecutive in the order $\precede$ on $F$.
-It follows that $c\precede u\precede w\precede p$ and the edges $c\edgeto w$ and $u\edgeto p$ overlap, which contradicts Lemma \ref{lem:primary} \ref{lem:leading_edges_no_overlap}.
-We have shown that there is an edge between $u$ and $w$ in $T$, so they must lie on different heavy paths.
-Consequently, any two $\precede$-consecutive internal vertices of $T$ lie on different heavy paths, which shows that $P$ intersects at least $2^{k-2}$ heavy paths. \end{proof}
+Since $u$ is not the $\prec$-greatest vertex of $T$, we have $u\neq r$, and therefore $u$ has a parent $p$ in $T$.
+Since $v$ has color greater than $1$, it has a child $c$ in $T$.
+It follows that $c\prec u\prec v\prec p$, as $u$ and $v$ are consecutive in the order $\prec$ on $V(T)$.
+But we also have $c\edgeto v$ and $u\edgeto p$, which contradicts Lemma \ref{lem:p-restricted} \ref{lem:p-interlace}.
+We have shown that there is an edge between $u$ and $v$ in $T$, so they must lie on different heavy paths.
+Consequently, each vertex of $T$ with color greater than $1$ belongs to a different heavy path.
+This shows that the path $M_r$ contains at least $2^{k-2}-1$ light edges. \end{proof}

-\begin{proof}[Proof of Lemma \ref{lem:game-graph-coloring}] As noted previously, we may assume that $G$ consists of primary vertices only and is connected.
-Suppose that $k$ is the maximal color used by first-fit on a vertex $v\in C_i$.
-By Lemma \ref{lem:FF_leading}, the path in $M$ from the root to $v$ intersects at least $2^{k-2}$ heavy paths.
-This implies, by Lemma \ref{lem:heavy_paths}, that $n\geq 2^{2^{k-2}}-1$.
-Therefore, first-fit uses at most $O(\log\log n)$ colors on $C_i$.
-We color $C_1$ and $C_2$ by first-fit using two separate sets of colors, obtaining a proper coloring of $G$ with $O(\log \log n)$ colors. \end{proof}
+\begin{proof}[Proof of Lemma \ref{lem:game-graph-coloring}] As noted before, we may assume that $G$ consists only of primary vertices and $M$ is a tree.
+Let $k$ be the maximum color used by First-fit on a vertex $r\in C_i$.
+By Lemma \ref{lem:ff-heavy}, the path $M_r$ in $M$ from the root to $r$ contains at least $2^{k-2}-1$ light edges.
+This implies, by Lemma \ref{lem:heavy-light}, that $n\geq 2^{2^{k-2}}-1$.
+Therefore, First-fit uses at most $O(\log\log n)$ colors on $C_i$.
+We color $C_1$ and $C_2$ by First-fit using two separate sets of colors, obtaining a proper coloring of $G$ with $O(\log\log n)$ colors. \end{proof}